-All campers will arrive at 9AM and be picked up at 4PM.
+All campers will arrive at 9AM and be picked up at 3PM.

-Our days will be spent around the barn, fields, gardens, and trails, and utilizing the farm and all its hidden gems.
-Noanet Woodlands, across the street from Powisset, will be additional space for some age groups to expend energy and explore.
-We will learn about the farm and wild animals who call Powisset Farm home, cultivate our own gardens, and discover new things about our natural surroundings.
+At Weir River Farm Camp, days will be spent around the barn, fields, gardens, and trails, and utilizing the farm and all its hidden gems.
+We will learn about the farm and wild animals who call Weir River Farm home, cultivate our own garden, and discover new things about our natural surroundings.
 We will enjoy snack and lunchtime together, play games, and do crafts.